Jahia/npm-modules-engine/src/main/java/org/jahia/modules/npm/modules/engine/graphql/README.md

 ## GraphQL extension

-This package provide extension required for JS template rendering.
+This package provides required extension for JS template rendering.

-They could actually be moved to core graphql module.
+They could actually be moved to the graphql core module.

 ### Get rendered component